quire-io/guide/_docs/account-02-basics-account-settings.md

 ## Enable 24-hour time

-At **Basics** of your Account Settings, you can enable 24-hour time.
+At the Basics section of your Account Settings, you can enable 24-hour time.

 ![enable 24-hour time]({{ site.url }}{{ site.baseurl }}/assets/images/basic-account-settings/enable_24_time.png)